 Treatment of most metabolic conditions starts with lifestyle and dietary interventions.
 A brisk walk, running, swimming, or cycling are among the best exercises to burn fats and calories.

 This should be combined with a low-calorie diet.
-Diet high in fiber, low in carbohydrates, and calories when combined with regular aerobic exercise for 30 minutes or more constitutes the best practice for weight loss programs.
+A diet high in fiber, low in carbohydrates, and calories when combined with regular aerobic exercise for 30 minutes or more constitutes the best practice for weight loss programs.

 A long list of medications is available to treat diabetes.
 However, few medicines effectively treat obesity.